aztecman/21_DAYS_OF_LUCID/README.md

 ##### 1. Experimented with 'rolling' an image mid-update in order to produce tile-ability
 ##### 2. Tried out tiling
 ##### 3. Tried out continuous scrolling animation
+##### 4. Tried out increasing the number of stages for an interpolation without increasing the number of low res tensors (initial results seem fine)

 **Link to code:** https://colab.research.google.com/drive/1efa7zyz9NwPe7hkR-lmiMMoatlD5MoqY

 **Thoughts:** Had alot of fun with this today.
 I still have some further areas to explore.
+Attempted to combine with interpolation: total failure.

 **Future Work:**
 ##### 1. Explore using tf.image.resize_bilinear in a similar way to rolling
-##### 2. Ask about transformations on the slack (why didn't my original method of rolling work? or did it...)
+##### 2. Ask about transformations on the slack (why didn't my original method of rolling work (as a transform)? or did it...)
-##### 3. Combine interpolation with the rolling technique
-##### 4. Find a method to improve tiling (ideas: active rotation, smaller adjustments along the gradient, intialized tiled color-noise, incremental noise adjustments, smudging)
+##### 3. Find a method to improve tiling (ideas: active rotation, smaller adjustments along the gradient, tiled color-noise (initial values))